Ordinary Time: November 10th

 Memorial of St. Leo the Great, pope and doctor

 Today the Church celebrates the memorial of St. Leo the Great, pope and doctor, during whose pontificate the Council of Chalcedon (451) defined that Christ is one divine person with two natures, divine and human.
 It was a confirmation of his Epistola Dogmatica (Tomus) to the Patriarch Flavian of Constantinople.
 He vigorously defended the unity of the Church.
 He detained the onrush of the barbarians under Attila.
-His feastday in the Extraordinary Rite is April 11.According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Andrew Avellino who was born in Sicily and died at Naples.
+His feastday was formerly April 11.According to the Roman Missal of 1962 this is the memorial of St. Andrew Avellino who was born in Sicily and died at Naples.
 As a cleric he went to Naples to study law, and was meanwhile raised to the priestly dignity.
-Today is also the commemoration of Sts.
+Today was also the commemoration of Sts.
 Tryphon, Respicius and Nympha.
 Tryphon, a Phrygian, was martyred with his companion Respicius at Nicaea (c.250).
 Nympha was a virgin of Palermo, martyred in the fourth century.

 St. Leo the Great